 On-page social proof extends to other branded media, including packaging and ads.
 If a famous author in your genre writes an introduction for your book, she boosts that book’s value and elevates your brand as an author.

 Unsolicited endorsements by your brand’s consumers, whether or not they’re intentional, are often called “off-page social proof.”
-Once your audience is aware of your brand, they’re more likely to notice when mentions pop up in social media, or they encounter it in their daily lives.
-If you’ve ever shopped for a new car, you’ll suddenly see your top pick everywhere.
+Once your audience is aware of your brand, they’re more likely to notice when mentions pop up on social media, or they encounter it in their daily lives.
+Have you ever bought a new car, and noticed that you now see the same make, model, and even color everywhere you go?
 That’s how brand awareness works.
 When you identify with the people driving that model and allow that comparison to support your purchasing decision, that’s off-page social proof in action.

 If you’re searching Google for local restaurant recommendations, will you pick the barbecue joint with four stars out of 30 reviews, or the sushi bar with a single, five-star review?
 Assuming you’re hungry for either (and you’re not feeling particularly adventurous), you’ll probably pick the former — even if there are a few outlying bad reviews.
-I’ll touch on the importance of reviews later, and how third-party review sites are among your best opportunities for building brand trust.
+We’ll look at the importance of reviews later, and how third-party review sites are among your best opportunities for building brand trust.

 “Our online influencer survey of 18-to-34- year-olds found that 63 percent trust what influencers say about a brand more than what the brand says about itself.
 In addition, who are the top three most trusted spokespeople for a brand message?
 People like me, experts and company employees – more authentic and relatable voices.”— Edelman’s Amada Glasgow, “How Brands Can Earn Trust“

 Among the most compelling off-page social proof is user-generated content.
-Unboxing videos, photos of customers interacting with your product, and online communities in which customers can share their experiences with one another — and with prospects in the decision-making phase — offer the next-best thing to firsthand experience.
+Unboxing videos, photos of customers interacting with your product, and online communities in which customers can share their experiences with one another — and with prospects currently in the decision-making phase — offer the next best thing to firsthand experience.

 The more your audience witnesses its peer groups and favorite influencers positively and organically interacting with your brand, the more clout you earn.
 Effective digital marketing strategies use your audience’s preferred channels and media to deliver engaging, authoritative, and shareable content.